 The B.A. and B.S. degrees

-If you know that you have an interest in the relation of biology and chemistry to behavior or plan to go into a field where this kind of knowledge would be helpful (drug counseling, psychiatry, etc.), the PSCBS with the science option might be best for you.
+If you know that you are interested in the relation of biology and chemistry to behavior or plan to go into a field where this kind of knowledge would be helpful (drug counseling, psychiatry, etc.), the PSCBS with the science option might be best for you.
 If you’re planning to go into the business world or continue in psychology in the areas of personnel work or industrial/organizational psychology, the PSCBS with the business option would be best.
 However, there doesn’t seem to be a particular advantage for one degree over the other in terms of getting a job or going on to graduate or professional school.
 What is more important for a successful future is to take the most challenging courses you can do well in.